 - Each time after uploading a file of customer data to the IPND, check the corresponding error file to ensure the file has been processed successfully—the IPND Manager does not send you an email to identify these.
 This is the only way to know if your file has successfully uploaded to the IPND and also that it contains no ‘soft errors’.

-- A range of different soft errors may occur, such as invalid or missing data in certain fields.
+- A variety of soft errors may occur, such as invalid or missing data in certain fields.
 Each type of soft error is identified by a particular code (see the IPND Technical Requirements).

-- A ‘hard error’ will mean that your file will not have uploaded to the IPND.
+- A ‘hard error’ means your file has not uploaded to the IPND.